oceanprotocol-archive/tech-spikes-2017-to-2019/6-random-number/README.md

 	the exchange address for LINK token is:0x094AeF967D361E2aE3Af472718e231DC9134724F
 	```

-### 2.3 add initial liquidity for LINK tokens
+### 2.3 add initial liquidity for Ocean tokens

-Before we can deposit initial tokens to the exchange contract, we need to first approve the exchange contract to withdraw OCEAN tokens from the sender's wallet.
+Before we can deposit initial tokens to the Ocean exchange contract, we need to first approve the exchange contract to withdraw OCEAN tokens from the sender's wallet.
 Use the script `uniswap-token/script/4.approve.ocean.deposit.js` for this purpose:

 <img src="img/approve_withdraw.jpg" width=1000 />